Innospec

+The Octane Additives business ceased trading in 2020, and the manufacture of tetraethyllead (TEL) used in the manufacture of 100LL avgas was transferred to the Fuel Specialities segment.
+The company has ceased the sales of TEL for use in motor gasoline, which was previously sold from the UK to Algeria.

 Locations

-Innospec is headquartered in Englewood, Colorado, and has major regional centers in the United Kingdom and Singapore, along with international offices and processing facilities in China, UAE, Cyprus, South Korea, and India.
+Innospec is headquartered in Englewood, Colorado, and has major regional centers in the United Kingdom and Singapore, along with international offices and processing facilities.

 Production plants are located in multiple countries including UK, France, Germany, Philippines, the United States, Italy and Spain.

 The company has around 2000 employees located in 20 countries.

 Acquisitions and divestments

 Innospec has made the following recent acquisitions and divestments: